 Flavor: Mild floral aroma.
-Buttery, delicate vegetal character.
+Buttery, milky, delicate vegetal character.
 Soothing, clean aftertaste.

 Garden: This batch of tea was sourced from an artisan who has repeatedly won first prize in the Nantou County Tea Trade Association’s Jin Xuan Dong Ding Oolong Tea Competitions.
 He works with a co-op of farmers that share their knowledge and have repeatedly had their teas tested by Taiwanese food safely lab SGS.
 A prime example of sustainable methods combined with community-based expertise.